What Is The Difference Between Autophobia & Loneliness?

 The prospect of time spent alone, even in a seemingly safe and familiar environment such as their own home, can trigger extreme anxiety for a person with this anxiety disorder.

-Autophobia is a fear-based mental health condition.
+Autophobia is a fear-based mental health condition condition.
 It is not based on any actual threat or risk.

 People experiencing this anxiety disorder may realize the way they feel is irrational, but this does not mean they can control their symptoms.